Kiraffi/hellouvulkan/README.md

 # CarpEngine - hellouvulkan

+## Intro
+This is just my own toy project to test vulkan rendering and other random stuffs.
+* Json reading in order to be able to read gltf files.
+Not tested much except that it managed to read the gltf files that blender exports.
+Doesn't handle any obscure cases.
+* There are some barely/not working implementations for reading gltf-text format, which seems to do enough for my own cases to read blender exported gltfs, and even then it doesn't support most of the features.
+Reads single mesh with skin and animations to it.
+** If the mesh had animation or keyframes, it didn't seem to find the node index for animations.
+Still a bug

 ## Libraries used
-Dear imgui for gui: https://github.com/ocornut/imgui Stb for image read/write: https://github.com/nothings/stb GLFW for windowing and platform support: https://github.com/glfw/glfw Meshoptimizer for optimising meshes: https://github.com/zeux/meshoptimizer
+* Dear imgui for gui: https://github.com/ocornut/imgui
+* Stb for image read/write: https://github.com/nothings/stb
+* GLFW for windowing and platform support: https://github.com/glfw/glfw
+* Meshoptimizer for optimising meshes: https://github.com/zeux/meshoptimizer

 ## Requirements